JG204/StarView/README.md

   * Use the left-hand side control panel to filter objects and switching view options/modes.

+* Selection

+ * To be able to select objects You have to first filter objects with Perspective Camera setting turned off.
+Then use *LMB* to select.

 * Searching for objects

   * Use the upmost field on the left-hand side control panel to search for a specific object within a catalog.